ptolmachev/Continuous_Control/README.md

 # Continuous Control with Reinforcment Learning

 ### Introduction
-This directory contains  the implementation of DDPG (Deep Deterministic Policy Gradient) algorithm appliied to various OpenAI gym environments (*Pendullum-v0*, *MountainCarContinuous-v0*; see information about the environments [here](https://github.com/openai/gym/wiki/Leaderboard)), as well as to Unity Environment *Reacher* (description may be found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher))
+This directory contains  the implementation of DDPG (Deep Deterministic Policy Gradient) algorithm applied to Unity Environment *Reacher* (detailed description may be found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher))

+THE ENVIRONMENT DESCRIPTION HERE what it is rewards when it is solved

 The DDPG algorithm was firstly presented in the papaer [Lillicrap et. al](https://arxiv.org/abs/1509.02971).
 The pseudocode for this algorithm can be summarised as following: